trinitylake-io/trinitylake/docs/index.md

 TrinityLake can be used as an implementation of open catalog standards like the Apache Iceberg REST Catalog (IRC) specification.
 The project provides an IRC server that users can run as a proxy to access TrinityLake and leverage all open source and vendor products that support IRC.
-This provides a highly scalable yet extremely lightweight IRC implementation where the IRC server is mainly just an authorization engine, and the main execution logic is pushed down to the storage layer and handled by this open Lakehouse format.
+This provides a highly scalable yet extremely lightweight IRC implementation where the IRC server is mainly just an AuthN & AuthZ engine, and the main execution logic is pushed down to the storage layer and handled by this open Lakehouse format.

 ### Open Engines